top of page

 The adjective 'robust' traces its etymological lineage to Latin, where it originates from the word 'robustus.'
 This Latin term encapsulates the concept of being strong, sturdy, and capable of withstanding challenges, pressures, or adverse conditions.
 The root of 'robustus' can be further connected to the Latin verb 'robur,' meaning 'oak tree' or 'strength.'
 Just as an oak tree is known for its resilience and durability, 'robustus' was used to describe qualities of strength and vigor.
 Over time, this word made its way into the English language as 'robust,' preserving its ancient association with qualities of sturdiness and resilience, and remains a steadfast descriptor for things or individuals possessing these attributes.

-Quiz: Find the meaning of the adjective robust:
+Find the correct meaning of the adjective robust:

 Try Again!